TIGRLab/datman-dashboard/README.md

 export OAUTH_SECRET_GITLAB=YOUR-SECRET-HERE
 export OAUTH_CLIENT_GITLAB=YOUR-SECRET-HERE

+# Enable github issue support.
+If the repo issues will be added to is private, owner
+# must be the same as the owner of the dashboard app itself
+export GITHUB_OWNER=GITHUB-REPO-OWNER-ACCOUNT-HERE
+export GITHUB_REPO=GITHUB-REPO-NAME-HERE

 # Provide a secret key for Flask
 # This can be whatever you want, but you should keep it secret and
 # make it something not easily guessed since it's used to encrypt sessions